LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 Please make a realistic estimate of the number of nights you will need for your program.
 Include enough information in your requests so that we fully understand the scientific aims of your proposed program and, specifically, what observations you plan to make.

-Note: Late proposals will be accepted but will be constrained by available time and resource support.
-Please contact the Deputy Director (mshetrone@ucolick.org) for more information.
+Note: Late proposals will be excepted but will be constrained by available time and resource support.
+Please contact Deputy Director (mshetrone@ucolick.org) for more information.